MartinThoma/pypi-dependencies/README.md

+# Python Package dependencies
 ## About
-This package contains a JSON file file which represents the dependency graph of Python packages.
+This package contains a JSON file which represents the dependency graph of Python packages.

 The JSON file is a dictionary with three keys:

-* meta: Some meta information like from which time the data is and the version of the software which is used to scrape /analyze the data
+* meta: Some meta information like from which time the data is and the version of the software which is used to scrape/analyze the data
 * packages: A list of dictionaries.
 Each dictionary represents a package and has the keys
   * 'id' (int, internal number),